87th Infantry Regiment (United States): Twenty-first century

 1-87 IN deployed to Northern Afghanistan in early 2010.
 The unit's mission was to support Operation Enduring Freedom by partnering with ISAF forces to help establish Afghan government influence in the region.
 The battalion was tasked with clearing and securing several districts including Aliabad, Char-a-dara, and the City of Kunduz aiding the Afghan security forces in doing so.
 1-87 was sent to clear the valley of Gortepa.
 The battalion successfully cleared villages of Taliban presence then established Afghan local police outposts in the newly acquired areas.
 This task took several weeks, starting with securing the district of Aliabad to the south to impede the Talibans ability to reinforce and resupply the Gortepa valley.
 By the end of March 2011, 1-87 had returned to Fort Drum.
 The New York Times followed 1-87 throughout the deployment in order to produce an online feature titled "A Year at War."

-1-87 IN deployed in 2015-2016 with 1st Brigade Combat Team to Iraq in support of Operation Inherent Resolve.
+1-87 IN deployed in 2015–2016 with 1st Brigade Combat Team to Iraq in support of Operation Inherent Resolve.

 Charlie company 1-87 IN deployed to Cameroon in August 2017 while the rest of the battalion deployed to Afghanistan in late September of the same year.

-1-87 IN deployed to Afghanistan in May 2020 with 1st Brigade Combat Team in support of Operation Freedom’s Sentinel.
+1-87 IN deployed to Afghanistan in March 2020 with 1st Brigade Combat Team in support of Operation Freedom's Sentinel.

+1-87 IN deployed to Iraq in May 2022 with 1st Brigade Combat Team in support of Operation Inherent Resolve.
+Alpha company 1-87 IN deployed to Baghdad, Iraq during the 2022 Baghdad clashes.